-- Nonsteroidal anti-inflammatory drugs and acetaminophen: There is conflicting research regarding the efficacy of these medications for this purpose.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) and acetaminophen: There is conflicting research regarding the usefulness of these medications for treating abdominal migraine.
 However, they may help if a person takes them soon after the onset of symptoms.

 - Triptans and ergotamines: These may help prevent the onset of abdominal migraine and treat the associated pain.

-- Beta-blockers: One example of a beta-blocker is propranolol.
-Beta-blockers may reduce a person’s blood pressure and help prevent abdominal migraine.
+- Beta-blockers: Beta-blockers may reduce a person’s blood pressure and help prevent abdominal migraine.

-A person can also take medications to help prevent abdominal migraine episodes.
+A person can also use medications that help prevent abdominal migraine episodes from occurring.

-A person should see a doctor right away if the abdominal migraine occurs with more severe symptoms, such as:
+A person should seek immediate medical attention if their abdominal migraine occurs with more severe symptoms, such as: